Friday marks one year since the disappearance of Chula Vista mother, May "Maya" Millete, who was last seen at her home, Jan. 7th, 2021 around 5 a.m.

 “For the sake of the rest of the kids, we tried to be merry.
 I’m sure that was not easy.
 No, it was really hard but we tried,” Drouaillet said.

-LISTEN: NBC 7's newest podcast dives into the disappearance of May 'Maya' Millete.
+LISTEN: NBC 7's podcast dives into the disappearance of May 'Maya' Millete.
 Click here to listen and subscribe to "Vanished: The Maya Millete Story"

 Drouaillet and her husband, Richard, were granted just five hours a week with Maya’s children.
 They lost the battle for Christmas Day but did exchange gifts with them the Sunday before the holiday.